RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Iterative System Design

 The Prompt Constructor fuses user input with scene data and prompt-engineered instructions before sending requests to the LLM.
 Prior research shows that LLMs often struggle with accessibility alignment and error handling~\cite{glazko_autoethnographic_2023, ji_ai_alignment_2025, shen_bidirectional_2024}.
 To address this, the Prompt Constructor integrates two sets of instructions, which are included with every request as part of the conversational history.

 \textbf{1.
-Accessibility Support Instructions.} Although LLMs often possess accessibility knowledge, they may struggle to apply it effectively in specific contexts~\cite{glazko_autoethnographic_2023}.
-To address this, we embedded a set of rules tailored to the Unity3D environment, grounded in prior work on BLV accessibility needs in 3D environments~\cite{white_toward_2008, Nair_navstick_2021, Guerreiro_design_2023}.
-These rules guide the LLM in providing scene descriptions and applying modifications related to navigation, object identification, sound, color and lighting, and text size.
+Accessibility Support Instructions.} Although LLMs {may} possess accessibility knowledge, they may struggle to apply it effectively in specific contexts~\cite{glazko_autoethnographic_2023}. {We therefore synthesized accessibility needs in virtual 3D environments from prior BLV accessibility research~\cite{white_toward_2008, Nair_navstick_2021, Guerreiro_design_2023, zhao_seeingvr_2019}.
+These needs span color/contrast adjustments, brightness changes, spatial understanding, text enlargement, scene description, and audio manipulation.
+We operationalized these needs into a set of explicit rules (\eg{}how to adjust Unity C\# variables, how to simplify materials before recoloring, and how to convert Unity terminology into user-facing language) that guide the LLM’s descriptions and modifications.}

 \textbf{2.
 Error Prevention Instructions.} To mitigate hallucinations and improve transparency, we designed instructions that enable the system to handle ambiguity and errors conversationally.
-If a request is incomplete or vague, the LLM asks clarifying questions (e.g., \emph{``It seems like your request is not clear.
+If a request is incomplete or vague, the LLM asks clarifying questions (\eg{}\emph{``It seems like your request is not clear.
 Could you please provide more details or clarify what you would like to achieve?''}).
-If a user reports an error (\eg{}, \emph{``it's not working''}), the system is instructed to acknowledge the limitation and suggest alternative approaches, for instance: \emph{``I apologize for the error.
-Let's try a different approach to stop the {Apple} from moving.''} These strategies allow the system to engage in follow-up dialogue, helping users refine prompts or explore different accessibility adjustments.
-Finally, the LLM is primed~\cite{sun2025newdatapermeatesllm} with a list of out-of-scope tasks identified during the pilot study (e.g., adding magnifiers).
-This ensures the system informs users when a request is unsupported rather than attempting a potentially erroneous modification.
+If a user reports an error (\eg{}\emph{``it's not working''}), the system is instructed to acknowledge the limitation and suggest alternative approaches.
+Finally, the LLM is primed~\cite{sun2025newdatapermeatesllm} with a list of out-of-scope tasks identified during the pilot study (\eg{}adding magnifiers), ensuring that unsupported requests are clearly surfaced rather than producing erroneous code.

 Together, these measures ground the LLM in accessibility context, reduce hallucinations, and preserve the flexibility of conversational interaction.
 The full prompt is provided in \cref{ssec:appendix1}.